svechev/Data_extraction/README.md

 - matplotlib
 - numpy

-The following libraries are only used in the script graph_statistics.py
+The following libraries are not used in the extraction script extract_data.py.
+They are only used in the statistics scripts:
 - pandas
 - dtw-python (only used in the script graph_statistics.py)